 Frank Anechiarico, Ph.D., is the Maynard-Knox Professor of Government and Law at Hamilton College and a member of the Graduate Faculty at the City University of New York.
 He has published widely on questions of public integrity, including The Pursuit of Absolute Integrity (University of Chicago Press, 1996), with James B. Jacobs and Local Integrity Cities: World Cities Fighting Corruption, edited with L.W.J.C Huberts and Frederique Six (BJu Legal Publishers, 2008).

-Thomas Bass, Ph.D., is the author of The Spy Who Loved Us (Public Affairs, 2009), The Predictors (Holt / Viking-Penguin, 1999); Vietnamerica: The War Comes Home (Soho, 1996, 1997); Reinventing the Future (Addison-Wesley, 1994, 1995); Camping with the Prince and Other Tales of Science in Africa (Houghton Mifflin, 1990; Penguin 1991; Moyer Bell, 1998); and The Eudaemonic Pie (Houghton Mifflin, 1985; Vintage, 1986; Penguin 1991; Authors Guild eBook, 2014).
-He has appeared on Good Morning America, CNN, NPR, BBC as a commentator and is a frequent contributor to The New Yorker, Wired, The New York Times, Smithsonian, Discover, and other publications.
-Professor Bass serves as Professor of English and Journalism at the State University of New York, University at Albany.
+Thomas Bass, Ph.D., is the author of The Spy Who Loved Us (Public Affairs, 2009; UMass Press 2018); Censorship in Vietnam (UMass Press 2017); The Predictors (Holt / Viking-Penguin, 1999); Vietnamerica: The War Comes Home (Soho, 1996, 1997); Reinventing the Future (Addison-Wesley, 1994, 1995); Camping with the Prince and Other Tales of Science in Africa (Houghton Mifflin, 1990; Penguin 1991; Moyer Bell, 1998); and The Eudaemonic Pie (Houghton Mifflin, 1985; Vintage, 1986; Penguin 1991; Authors Guild eBook, 2014).
+He has appeared on Good Morning America, CNN, NPR, BBC as a commentator and is a contributor to The New Yorker, Wired, The New York Times, Smithsonian, The Wall Street Journal, The Washington Post, and other publications.
+He is a Professor of English and Journalism at the State University of New York, University at Albany.

 Karol Kamin, is an executive with a long career in the entertainment industry.
 As a Vice President and General Manager of Blackheart Records, she worked with such Rock and Roll Hall of Famers as Joan Jett & The Blackhearts, The Kinks and Darlene Love.
 Ms. Kamin was head of the global marketing and licensing division.
 She has worked on "Beatlemania” in addition to other Broadway plays--and with Joe Papp and the New York Shakespeare Festival on productions such as "The Pirates of Penzance" and "The Human Comedy."